Sociology, immigration, health

 Lewis Katz School of Medicine at Temple University

-I am an Assistant Professor in the Center for Urban Bioethics at the Lewis Katz School of Medicine and an Affiliate Faculty in the Department of Sociology at Temple University.
+I am a Co-Director of Education and an Assistant Professor of Bioethics at the Lewis Katz School of Medicine and an Affiliate Faculty in the Department of Sociology at Temple University.

 I was previously a Postdoctoral Fellow in the Health Disparities Research Scholars Training Program at the University of Wisconsin, Madison (2020-2021).
 From 2018-2020 I was a Postdoctoral Scholar in the Fielding School of Public Health at UCLA.
 I received my Ph.D. from the Department of Sociology at the University of Chicago in 2018.
 My research, which has appeared in academic journals including Social Forces, The American Journal of Bioethics, The British Medical Journal, Medical Education and City & Community, explores issues at the intersection of healthcare and immigration reform and the importance of incorporating carceral health within med ed curricula.